 This tour is not your usual relaxed holiday!
 It is for serious photographers and photography enthusiasts who are keen to take their skills to the next level.
 You can expect to be capturing images of the magical Quiver Tree Forest, the mighty Fish River Canyon, and the old abandoned mining town at Kolmanskop.
 The tour also includes a "Compose The Dunes" Workshop at the famous red sand dunes of Sossus and Dead Vlei, in the Namib desert.
 We’ll conclude our workshop by photographing the fiery monolithic Spitzkoppe Mountains.
+As an added bonus, we take you to photograph pelicans in flight at Swakopmund’s Sandwich Harbour, a wetland of international importance.
 This Namibia photo tour is an experience you will never forget!

 There is also an optional extra: a scenic flight over the Namib, Sossus and Dead Vlei areas that will give you the chance to take aerial images of this beautiful place.